 This course is an introduction to the field and laboratory techniques used in environmental science.
 Students will receive an overview of scientific and research methods, data handling and field techniques to assess water quality, soil characteristics and ecosystem composition and health.
 This is a community-engaged learning course: students will travel to a local farm (transportation provided by instructor) to assess the long-term environmental effects of switching from conventional to sustainable agricultural practices.
 This course counts toward the lab skills major requirement.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 Prerequisite: ENVS 112.
 Offered every fall semester.

 Climate change is the defining environmental issue for our time, permeating conversations about economics, human rights and international relations.
 In order to engage in these conversations, it is critical to have a solid understanding of Earth’s climate system and how humans are altering it.
 We will begin by examining the natural state of Earth’s climate system and the factors that have caused past climate variability.
 We will investigate how humans have altered the climate system as well as some of the most significant impacts of anthropogenic warming.
 We will end with a discussion of some proposed science-based approaches to mitigating climate change.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
+This counts toward the living systems requirement for the major.
 Prerequisite: ENVS 112 and 220 or MATH 258, or permission of the instructor.
 Offered every other year.

 Because environmental studies is a broad interdisciplinary field, the nature of an individual study will necessarily vary depending on the home discipline of the faculty member guiding the course.
 Details regarding the expected number of contact hours per week, workload and assessment will be left to the discretion of the faculty member guiding the individual study.
 There are no formal restrictions on who can pursue an individual study in environmental studies.
 Individual studies may, upon consultation with an environmental studies co-chair, serve as an elective course in fulfilling the requirements for environmental studies, up to 0.5 units.
 To enroll in an individual study, a student must identify a member of the ENVS faculty willing to mentor the project and, in consultation with him or her, the student must draft a syllabus, including readings, schedule and assignments, which must be approved by a co-chair of the program.
 At a minimum, it is expected that the student meet regularly with his or her instructor, at least once per week or the equivalent, at the discretion of the instructor.
 At a minimum, the amount of work submitted for a grade in an IS should approximate that required, on average, for courses of equivalent units in the home department of the faculty mentor.
 In the case of a group individual study, a single course syllabus may be submitted, assuming that all group members will follow the same syllabus.
 Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.
 This interdisciplinary course does not count toward the completion of any diversification requirement.